 The original group reunited in the summer of 2013 for an outdoor show at Chastain Park in Atlanta, and it was as if time stood still.

-There’s Bruce, looking and sounding great, and Bo Wagner, now a doctor in California, doing that marimba solo flawlessly.
-“We still have fun, and it shows,” Bruce said.
+There’s Bruce, looking and sounding great, and Bo Wagner doing that marimba solo flawlessly.
+(Sad update: Bo passed away in June 2017.)

 “I’m still writing songs and producing for other artists,” Bruce said.
 “I’ve got to write songs, whether anybody hears them or not, it’s what I do.”
 And if “Moonlight Feels Right” turns out to be the song he’ll always be known for, that’s just fine according to Bruce.
 “I hope they put it on my tombstone,” he said.
 “That song has made a lot of people happy, I see it in their faces every time I sing it.
 For a songwriter, it doesn’t get any better than that.”